 The contingent consideration liabilities in the table above are for estimated future contingent consideration payments related to the acquisition of bSG.
 The fair value measurement of these liabilities is based on significant inputs not observed in the market and thus represent a Level 3 measurement.
 The significant unobservable inputs used in the fair value measurements of these contingent consideration liabilities are CRA's measures of the estimated payouts based on internally generated revenue projections, expected volatility of the revenue projections, and discount rates.
-The fair value of the contingent consideration was determined using a Monte Carlo simulation.
-The fair value of these contingent consideration liabilities are reassessed on a quarterly basis by CRA using additional information as it becomes available, and any change in the fair value estimates are recorded in costs of services (exclusive of depreciation and amortization) on the consolidated statements of operations.
+The fair value of the consideration liabilities are reassessed on a quarterly basis by CRA using additional information as it becomes available, and any change in the fair value estimates are recorded in costs of services (exclusive of depreciation and amortization) on the consolidated statements of operations.